karthis-testlab/git-labs/git-objects.md

 ### Where are Git Commit object stored?

-Tree is stored in Git's object database, which is located in the ``` .git/objects/ ``` in the root directory of the project repository.
+Commit object is stored in Git's object database, which is located in the ``` .git/objects/ ``` in the root directory of the project repository.

 For example, we can use the ``` git cat-file -p <object-hash> ``` command to provides the content of an object in a repoistory.